powsybl/pypowsybl/docs/user_guide/network.rst

     n.create_extensions('busbarSectionPosition', id='BBS3', busbar_index=3, section_index=1)
     n.create_extensions('busbarSectionPosition', id='BBS4', busbar_index=1, section_index=1)

-You can draw the single line diagram of VL1 again to check that the busbar sections are at the right positions.
+You can draw the single line diagram of *VL1* again to check that the busbar sections are at right positions.

 .. code-block:: python